ITC-WI/Indoor-Positioning-System/Readme.md

 should be updated accordingly.
 Newer commits should come to the top.

 ## *NativeFramework initialised*
+- Beacon handling functions(discovered,updated and lost) are declared.
+To be implemented.
+- start_filtering() and initialise_scan() are declared.
+To be implemented.
 ## Basic Scanning is set
 1. Updates
    - start_scanning() and stop_scanning() are completely functional.